nikolaosmparoutis/nikolaosmparoutis/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Machine Learning and Data Engineering
+Machine Learning, MLOPS and Data Engineering
 - 🌱 I’m currently learning ...
 AWS, GCP, Advanced Python
 - 👯 I’m looking to collaborate on ...
 Python and ML
 - 🤔 I’m looking for help with ...
 Devops